 The River Thames model (Pangbourne to Sonning) (2021) which informs the latest FMfP was assessed to attain further detail on fluvial flooding.

-For the 100-yr plus central climate change (31%) design event, the maximum flood level at the site is 38.3 m AOD, 0.8m higher than the average ground level at the site.
-The hazard map for this event (see Figure 8) shows that low and danger for some are the most common hazard classifications within the site boundary.
-Given the adjacency of the site to the River Thames, the speed of onset values are very fast (<1-hr).
+For the 100-yr plus central climate change (31%) design event, the maximum flood level at the site is 38.1 m AOD, similar to the average ground level on the site.
+The hazard map for this event (see Figure 8) shows that most of the site has a low hazard rating however there is an area of danger for most within the area of the site closest to the River Thames.
+Given the location of the site within the River Thames, speed of onset values are very fast (<1-hr), however it does take a long time for floodwater to encroach into a significant proportion of the site.
 Table 1 shows the flood risk metrics associated with the design event.

-Table 1- Flood Risk Metrics
+Table 1- Flood Risk Metrics iubic 11004 INDIX FICCI105

 Design Event 1.0% AEP (+31%)

-Percentage Inundated (%) 28%
+Percentage Inundated (%) 31%

-Average Flood Depth (m) 0.2m (Max- 1.35m)
+Average Flood Depth (m) 0.1 m (Max- 0.48 m)

-Average Velocity (m/s) 0.12m/s (Max - 0.76m/s)
+Average Velocity (m/s) 0.05 m/s (Max - 0.36 m/s)

 Speed of Onset (hrs) <1hr